unnikrishnangg/unnikrishnangg.github.io/_posts/2022-03-19-migrating-the-wordpress-blog-to-jekyll-in-github-pages.md

 ---

 I was not getting much time recently to maintain this blog.
-We all know how dangerous it is to keep something in internet unmaintaied amidst the new vulnerabilities which are coming up day by day.
+We all know how dangerous it is to keep something in internet unmaintained amidst the new vulnerabilities which are coming up day by day.
 The same applies to wordpress as it have multiple third party plugins as well which may open doors to hackers unless we update it with all patches.
 I read an article in Linkedin recently about jekyll which is a static site generator based on ruby.
 The good thing about jekyll is it can be hosted in github pages for free.

 This is not a detailed step by step guide.
 But I am trying to cover the process in a high level.